Central Zone Fishing

 FROG LAKE: rainbow trout

-HAYSTACK RESERVOIR: rainbow trout, brown trout, kokanee
+HAYSTACK RESERVOIR: rainbow trout, brown trout, kokanee, largemouth bass, black crappie, bluegill

-HOOD RIVER: summer steelhead, winter steelhead, spring chinook
+HOOD RIVER: winter steelhead, trout

-Anglers are reminded there are small numbers of spring chinook and summer steelhead in Lake Billy Chinook as part of the reintroduction effort.
+Anglers are reminded there are small numbers of spring Chinook and summer steelhead in Lake Billy Chinook as part of the reintroduction effort.
 Please release these fish unharmed.

 LITTLE LAVA LAKE: rainbow trout, brook trout